 Flexor carpi ulnaris (FCU) is a muscle of the first layer of the anterior compartment of the forearm.
 It is one of the extrinsic muscles of the hand.

 ulnar head: medial border of olecranon and posterior border of ulna

-The flexor digiti minimi brevis muscle lies under the 5th metatarsal bone.
+The flexor digiti minimi brevis of the foot lies under the 5th metatarsal bone.

 origin: base of metatarsal V and related sheath of fibularis longus tendon

 insertion: lateral side of base of proximal phalanx of 5th toe

 action: flexes 5th toe at metatarsophalangeal joint

 The flexor digiti minimi brevis muscle of the hand lies lateral to the abductor digiti minimi, within the hypothenar eminence, and is one of the intrinsic muscles of the hand.

 origin: hook of the hamate and flexor retinaculum